zzpfox/SLAM_FCIS/README.md

 After running, you can toggle `Show DenseMap` button to see the point cloud generated at the moment you pressed this button.
 And `Show SegObjects` will show the objects' type and their corresponding positions in the keyframes in which they exist.

+### Major Modifications compared to the master branch
+* Python Socket server in FCIS will reset to accept new connections automatically when the client is shutdown.
+* ORB-SLAM2 now uses `shared_ptr`, 'weak_ptr', and `unique_ptr` instead of the usual pointers.
+Note that the original code in ORB-SLAM2 uses the pointers generted by `new`, and there is serious memory leak problem as there is hardly any corresponding `delete`.